CongducPham/LowCostLoRaGw/gw_full_latest/README-NewCloud.md

 			}
 	}

+However, as `ThingSpeak` is a simple and very popular IoT cloud, we enhanced `CloudThingSpeak.py` with many useful features such as: be able to assign a specific channel write key, a specific chart (field index) and a specific field offset (depending a nomenclature code) according to the sensor source address.
+In addition to `_def_thingspeak_channel_key` and `source_list`, `key_ThingSpeak.py` defines:

+- `key_association`
+- `field_association`
+- `nomenclature_association`

+for instance:

+- `key_association=[('AAAAAAAAAAAAAAAA', 9), ('BBBBBBBBBBBBBBBB', 10, 11)]`
+	- node 9 will use channel AAAAAAAAAAAAAAAA
+	- node 10 and 11 will use channel BBBBBBBBBBBBBBBB
+	- other nodes will use default channel
+	- note that priority is given to key association defined on gateway
+	- with key association you can go beyond the limitation of 8 charts per channel: if you have many sensors, you can assign specific channel's write key to specific sensors
+- `field_association=[(6,1),(7,5)]`
+	- [(6,1),(7,5)] means data from respectively sensor 6/7 will use starting field index of 1/5
+- `nomenclature_association=[("TC",0),("HU",1),("LU",2),("CO2",3)]`
+	- ("TC",0) means that if nomemclature is "TC" then the offset for field index will be 0

+More details are given below.

 Some words about data format
 ----------------------------

 If several cloud systems is used, each with some specific features, then the raw data format can be complex and the decoding tasks of these data by the various scripts may need to be also more complex.
-This is exactely the case with our example templates where we want to be able to specify a particular write key and field when uploading to ThingSpeak and still be able to use the dynamic field creation feature of Grovestreams platform.
+This is exactely the case with our example templates where we want to be able to specify a particular write key and field when uploading to `ThingSpeak` and still be able to use the dynamic field creation feature of `Grovestreams` or WAZIUP Orion platform.
 For example, we want to be able to send various message formats such as:

-- `SGSH52UGPVAUYG3S##22.5` : specified a ThingSpeak write key with a the default field, value is 22.5
+- `SGSH52UGPVAUYG3S##22.5` or `SGSH52UGPVAUYG3S#22.5` : specified a ThingSpeak write key with a the default field, value is 22.5
+- `#4#22.5` or `4#22.5` : specified a field when using the default ThingSpeak write key, value is 22.5
 - `SGSH52UGPVAUYG3S#4#22.5` : specified both a ThingSpeak write key and a field, value is 22.5
-- `#4#22.5` : specified a field when using the default ThingSpeak write key, value is 22.5
 - `##22.5` : use default value for both ThingSpeak write key and field
 - `22.5` : use default value for both ThingSpeak write key and field; or use default nomenclature (i.e. DEF) for Grovestreams and MongoDB
 - `##TC/22.5` : use the possibility to define a particular nomenclature with Grovestreams and MongoDB (e.g. TC for temperature in Celsius)
 - `TC/22.5` : use the possibility to define a particular nomenclature with Grovestreams and MongoDB (e.g. TC for temperature in Celsius)
 - `TC/22.5/HU/85/LU/78` : use the possibility to define multiple nomenclatures and values with Grovestreams and MongoDB

+Even for ThingSpeak, we recommend now to use the following format example: `TC/22.5/HU/24/LU/345/CO2/456...`.
+Heere is a detailed example with  `CloudThingSpeak.py`.
+Assuming that `key_ThingSpeak.py` contains:

+	_def_thingspeak_channel_key='SGSH52UGPVAUYG3S'
+	source_list=["6", "7", "8", "9"]
+	key_association=[('AAAAAAAAAAAAAAAA', 9), ('BBBBBBBBBBBBBBBB', 10, 11)]
+	field_association=[(6,1),(7,5)]
+	nomenclature_association=[("TC",0),("HU",1),("LU",2),("CO2",3)]

+and assuming that each sensor node has 4 physical sensors: TC, HU, LU, CO2

+- if we receive "TC/22.5/HU/24/LU/345/CO2/456" from sensor 6
+	- data will be accepted
+	- starting field index for the channel will be 1
+	- TC will be uploaded on field 1, HU on field 2, LU on field 3 and CO2 on field 4
+- if we receive only "HU/24/LU/345" from sensor 6 because these physical measures are sent at higher frequency
+	- HU and LU will still be respectively uploaded on field 2 and 3
+- if we receive "TC/22.5/HU/24/LU/345/CO2/456" from sensor 7
+	- data will be accepted
+	- starting field index for the channel will be 5
+	- TC will be uploaded on field 5, HU on field 6, LU on field 7 and CO2 on field 8
+	- in this example, with 4 physical sensors per node, then a ThingSpeak channel can handle 2 nodes
+- if we receive "CCCCCCCCCCCCCCCC#TC/22.5/HU/24/LU/345/CO2/456" from sensor 8
+	- data will be accepted
+	- data will be uploaded on the channel which write key is "CCCCCCCCCCCCCCCC" as there is no key association defined
+	- starting field index will be the default value, i.e. 1
+	- TC will be uploaded on field 1, HU on field 2, LU on field 3 and CO2 on field 4
+- if we receive "CCCCCCCCCCCCCCCC#5#TC/22.5/HU/24/LU/345/CO2/456" from sensor 8
+	- data will be accepted
+	- data will be uploaded on the channel which write key is "CCCCCCCCCCCCCCCC"
+	- starting field index will be 5
+	- TC will be uploaded on field 5, HU on field 6, LU on field 7 and CO2 on field 8
+- if we receive "CCCCCCCCCCCCCCCC#TC/22.5/HU/24/LU/345/CO2/456" from sensor 9
+	- data will be accepted
+	- data will be uploaded on the channel which write key is "AAAAAAAAAAAAAAAA" as there **is** a key association that has priority
+	- starting field index will be the default value, i.e. 1
+	- TC will be uploaded on field 1, HU on field 2, LU on field 3 and CO2 on field 4
+- if we receive "TC/22.5/HU/24/AA/345/BB/456" from sensor 6
+	- data will be accepted
+	- starting field index for the channel will be 1
+	- TC will be uploaded on field 1, HU on field 2, AA on field 3 and BB on field 4 even if AA and BB have no nomenclature association
+- if we receive "YY/30/TC/22.5/AA/345/BB/456" from sensor 6
+	- data will be accepted
+	- starting field index for the channel will be 1
+	- YY will be uploaded on field 1, TC on field 1, AA on field 3 and BB on field 4.
+Here YY has no nomenclature association and you can see that TC overwrite YY on field 1
+- if we receive "TC/22.5/HU/24/LU/345/CO2/456" from sensor 10
+	- data will be discarded by CloudThingSpeak.py

-If you look at the provided example for ThingSpeak, Grovestreams and MongoDB clouds, you can see how we handle/decode/process these various data formats (by looking for delimiters) so that data from an end-device can sequentially be uploaded on various clouds platforms.
-For instance, `#` delimiters are not relevant for both Grovestreams and MongoDB (these cloud scripts will simply ignore them) while they are for ThingSpeak.
+If you look at the provided example for `ThingSpeak`, `Grovestreams` and `MongoDB` clouds, you can see how we handle/decode/process these various data formats (by looking for delimiters) so that data from an end-device can sequentially be uploaded on various clouds platforms.
+For instance, `#` delimiters are not relevant for both Grovestreams and MongoDB (these cloud scripts will simply ignore them) while they are for `ThingSpeak`.
 If you only use one cloud platform then the data format and the cloud script can be much more simple.

 Output examples
 ---------------